 The Financial Market Authority is the competent authority for the supervision of credit institutions and financial institutions pursuant to Article 2 nos.
 1 and 2 FM-GwG.
 In addition to classical credit and financial institutions in accordance with the Austrian Banking Act (BWG; Bankwesengesetz) such institutions also including insurance undertakings, occupational severance and retirement funds, investment firms and investment services providers, payment institutions, electronic money institutions, alternative investment fund managers as well as branches or branch establishments of such entities with their registered office in Austria.
 The FMA checks in this context the compliance with the legal obligations with to due diligence obligations in connection with the prevention of money laundering and terrorist financing.
 In the event that these obligations are breached, the FMA takes the necessary steps

-The Financial Intelligence Unit at the Criminal Intelligence Service Austria conducts investigations following notifications of the suspicion of money laundering.
-These notifications are submitted both by the institutions that are obliged to make notifications (such as credit institutions, insurance undertakings and investment firms) as well as by other professions that are required to submit notifications (e.g. lawyers, notaries, tax advisors or tradespeople such as jewellers).
+The Financial Intelligence Unit housed at the Criminal Intelligence Service Austria conducts investigations and analyses following suspicious activity reports in relation to money laundering.
+Such notifications are submitted by institutions that are obliged to make notifications (such as credit institutions, insurance undertakings and investment firms) and by other professions that are required to submit notifications (e.g. lawyers, notaries, tax advisors or tradespeople such as jewellers) as well as authorities such as the FMA.

-The Financial Intelligence Unit regularly holds events aimed at heightening awareness among those professions required to submit notifications.
-Such events often adopt a multidisciplinary approach.
-Ad hoc investigations in relation to terrorist financing are conducted jointly with the Federal Agency for State Protection and Counter Terrorism (BVT).
+The Financial Intelligence Unit regularly holds events aimed at raising awareness among those professions required to submit notifications.
+Such events adopt a multidisciplinary approach.
+Ad hoc investigations in relation to terrorist financing are conducted jointly with the Directorate National Security and Intelligence Service (DSN).

-If a suspicious activity report relates to an institution or profession that is required to submit notifications, this is referred to the Federal Agency for State Protection and Counter Terrorism.
+If a suspicious activity report relates to an institution or profession that is required to submit notifications, this is referred to the Directorate National Security and Intelligence Service (DSN).

 The Federal Ministry of Justice is responsible for the ongoing development of criminal law and regulations for lawyers and notaries.
 The courts and the public prosecutor’s offices are responsible for prosecution.